MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/gestures/pan.md

 > [!NOTE]
 > Correct panning on Android requires the [Xamarin.Forms 2.1.0-pre1 NuGet package](https://www.nuget.org/packages/Xamarin.Forms/2.1.0.6501-pre1) at a minimum.

-## Creating a Pan Container
+## Creating a pan container

 This section contains a generalized helper class that performs freeform panning, which is typically suited to navigating within images or maps.
-Handling the pan gesture to perform a drag operation requires some math to transform the user interface.
-This math is used to drag only within the bounds of the wrapped user interface element.
+Handling the pan gesture to perform this operation requires some math to transform the user interface.
+This math is used to pan only within the bounds of the wrapped user interface element.
 The following code example shows the `PanContainer` class:

 ```csharp
 public class PanContainer : ContentView